mlammens/ENS-610/Meeting-13-Air-Pollution.md

-# Meeting 11 - Air Pollution - Class and Reading Notes
+# Meeting 13 - Air Pollution - Class and Reading Notes

+## Start with an inclass activity

+* Break up into groups of 2-3 students
+* Design a citizen science participatory research project to study the impacts of dieasal exhaust along an urban to rural gradient in our region.

 ## Readings